dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * **Coverage gaps:** Some frameworks expose endpoints by default, often without offering hooks for policy enforcement.
 Teams may also just forget to add the required logic to some endpoints.
 Combined with poor or misleading documentation, this can result in unintentionally exposed functionality and missed access control.
 Common examples include health and metrics endpoints (e.g., Spring Boot Actuator), auto-generated documentation routes (e.g., FastAPI or OpenAPI UIs), or static routes in frameworks like e.g. Express.js.
 * **Incomplete enforcement observability:** While policy decisions are consistently logged, there’s often no visibility into whether those decisions were correctly enforced across all code paths.
 Missing instrumentation or scattered enforcement logic makes it difficult to validate effective protection, investigate incidents, analyze system-wide access patterns or detect abuse.

-Due to these remaining gaps, “accept by default” behaviors remain a real risk, leading to broken access control vulnerabilities.
+Due to these remaining gaps, "accept by default" behaviors remain a real risk, leading to broken access control vulnerabilities.

 ### Centralized Service-Level Access Control with external PDP